Healthy alternatives for a time-honored, tried-and-true Western Union

 - Webmoney is good for not very big transactions, but it is not a problem to withdraw even big sums;

-- Most US and Europe employers are familiar with this service, and have worked with it at least once.
+- Most US and European employers are familiar with this service and have worked with it at least once.

 - The average withdrawal fee is 2%;

-- The verification process is quite difficult, and it can have an impact on the operations limit.
+- The verification process is quite difficult, and it can have an impact on the limit of the operation.